1reubent/MyShell/README.txt

 OVERVIEW:
-    MyShell is a simple linux shell emulator.
+    MyShell is a linux shell emulator.
 To run it 'cd' into '/MyShell' and do:
         % make clean
         % make
         % ./mysh